Real-Craft-Tech/eSahayak-Docs/webhooks.md

 - **Better user experience** - Notify users instantly when stamps are ready
 - **Automation** - Trigger downstream processes automatically

+### 🏆 Standard Webhooks Compliance

+Our webhooks implementation follows the [**Standard Webhooks**](https://standardwebhooks.com) specification v1.0.0, ensuring:

+- **🔒 Cryptographic Security**: HMAC-SHA256 signatures prevent tampering
+- **🔄 Interoperability**: Compatible with Standard Webhooks libraries and tools
+- **📚 Consistency**: Familiar format for developers experienced with webhooks
+- **🛡️ Best Practices**: Built-in replay attack protection and secure verification

+This means you can use existing Standard Webhooks libraries in any language for easy integration and signature verification.

 ---

 ## ⚙️ Setup